Jean's Bible Study Topics of the New Testament

 Mat 4-4

-· (46f) Judgment Ø Spiritual warfare Ø Fall of Satan Ø Resisting Satan’s deception -- This verse goes with verse 7
+(46f) Judgment >> Spiritual warfare >> Fall of Satan >> Resisting Satan’s deception -- This verse goes with verse 7

 Mat 4,5-11

-· (160f) Works of the devil Ø Essential characteristics Ø Satan’s attitude determines our direction Ø Led by the devil into the wilderness
+(160f) Works of the devil >> Led by the devil into the wilderness

 Mat 4-6,7

-· (9d) Responsible to prevent false doctrine – All too often the problems we face in our churches stem from slanted teaching in the pulpits.
-Sometimes this is done ignorantly, while in other cases it is the diabolical plan of the pastor to subvert the church in order to make a bigger profit.
-In most cases it is merely ignorance that leads the preacher’s mouth into error.
-However, there is a line drawn at the word "ignorance," that maintains a person’s guilt regardless of how little the ‘victim of ignorance’ claims to know.
-That line is defined by the measure of opportunity he has to educate himself above a reasonable level of ignorance.
-With so many Bibles in America, I can’t see why anyone in this country has an excuse for being ignorant of its teachings, especially the pastors who claim to have devoted their lives to the book for the purpose of helping others with their faith.
-Without making a conscious effort to study the Bible and consequently misinterpreting it, there it is no difference in distorting its teachings deliberately.
-But if you do commit yourself to the knowledge of God, no one will be able to lie to you.
+(9d) Responsibility >> Prevent disunity within the body of Christ >> Prevent division – Too often the problems we face in our churches stem from slanted teaching, usually based on ignorance, but there is a line drawn at the word "ignorance," that maintains a person’s guilt regardless of how little he knows.
+That line is defined by the measure of opportunity he has to educate himself above ignorance.
+With so many Bibles in America, there is no excuse for being ignorant of its teachings, especially pastors who claim to have devoted their lives to the book for the purpose of helping others with their faith.
+Lacking a conscious effort to study the Bible and consequently misinterpreting it is the same as deliberately distorting its teachings.
+If we commit to the knowledge of God, no one will be able to lie to us.
+See also: Distorting Scripture; 108b

-· (108b) Thy kingdom come Ø Balance Ø Balance between truth and error Ø Jesus brings balance between truth and error -- This is how false doctrine is started.
-It begins with people in charge of the word, who have no commitment to it, having mindsets that are not trained on the Scriptures interpreting it and making decisions about the church.
-Look who ultimately controls the misinterpretation of Scripture and the people who misinterpret it.
-The people who put those people in charge of the word are also guilty of neglecting to protect the word of God from being distorted by distorted minds.
-We need people who have a heart for Jesus to protect the word of God against those who have minds that have been trained by the devil.
+(108b) Thy kingdom come >> Faith >> Balance between truth and error >> Jesus brings balance between truth and error -- This is how false doctrine is started.
+It begins with people in charge of the word, who have no commitment to it, having mindsets that are not trained on the Scriptures and making decisions about the Church.
+Those who put others in charge of the word are guilty of neglecting to protect the word of God from distorted minds that have been trained by the devil.
+See also: Distorting Scripture; 177a

-· (177c) Works of the devil Ø The religion of witchcraft Ø False doctrine Ø Distorting Scripture Ø Distorting Scripture for personal gain
+(177c) Works of the devil >> The religion of witchcraft >> False doctrine >> Distorting Scripture >> Distorting Scripture for personal gain

 Mat 4-7

-· (46f) Judgment Ø Spiritual warfare Ø Fall of Satan Ø Resisting Satan’s deception -- This verse goes with verse 4
+(46f) Judgment >> Spiritual warfare >> Fall of Satan >> Resisting Satan’s deception -- This verse goes with verse 4

 Mat 4,8-11

-· (196b) Denying Christ Ø Man exercises his will against God Ø Idolatry Ø Worshipping the devil
+(196b) Denying Christ >> Man exercises his will against God >> Idolatry >> Worshipping the devil

 Mat 4-11

-· (15c) Servant Ø Ministering spirits Ø Angels give help in time of need
+(15c) Servant >> Ministering spirits >> Angels give help in time of need

 Mat 4,12-14 -- No Entries